Dans-labs/ddps-docs/docs/index.md

 ##### Web Repository
 This is the short- to midterm repository system.
 In the DPS this repository system is used for depositing, storing and disseminating datasets / digital objects.
 The **Web Repository** must support Signposting and have an LDN inbox for handling LDN+AS2 notifications.
-In the Event Notifications in Value-Adding Networks specification, this is also refered to as the Data Node.
+In the Event Notifications in Value-Adding Networks specification, this is also referred to as the Data Node.
 ##### LTP Archive
 A Long-term Preservation Archive where datasets/digital objects can be preserved and archived.
 The archive must provide a deposit endpoint.
 Depending on your system, this can either be internal or external.
-For example a REST API or SWORD enpoint.
+For example a REST API or SWORD endpoint.
 ##### Archival Bot
 Middleware server that takes care of the LDN+AS2 notifications communication between the **Web repository** and the **LTP Archive**.
 It must support Signposting and have an LDN inbox.
 This middleware component can be implemented in several ways, depending on your architecture.
 It might be part of the LTP Archive application itself (built-in) or as a plug-in (internal).
 It may also run as a micro-service that interacts with the Archive (external).
 The external variant can also be extended with 'rule engine' functionality.
 Depending on certain business rules, it can send the archival deposit to different endpoints in the required format.
-In the Event Notifications in Value-Adding Networks specification, this is also refered to as the Servive Node.
+In the Event Notifications in Value-Adding Networks specification, this is also referred to as the Service Node.

 ### High level Architecture Overview
 The schema below displays the components of the preservation service and how they relate and interact with each other.
 The notation used is not a formal one and is intended to be self-explanatory.